 Recently, a modern interpretation of the Parentesi design found a favorable outcome at Freeman’s.
 The 18 karat gold and diamond ring featured an openwork design accented by geometric pave-set diamond sections and boasted an estimated 1.15 carat diamond weight.
 It sold for $1,875.

 More traditional Bulgari pieces, like this white gold and diamond ring, have also passed through Freeman’s gates.
 The ring was gorged from 18 karat white gold and was set with an estimated 1.20 carats of round, brilliant-cut diamonds.
 It sold for $3,375.

-A pair of yellow diamond and platinum earrings showcased Bulgari’s talent for coupling traditional design with unconventional gem setting at Freeman’s earlier this year.
+A pair of yellow diamond and platinum earrings showcased Bulgari’s talent for coupling traditional design with unconventional gem setting at Freeman’s last year.
 The pair featured bezel-set, marquise-cut yellow diamonds totaling 2.10 carats in an 18 karat gold and platinum mount.
 Calibré-cut straight baguette-cut diamonds, with an estimated 1.00 carat of remaining diamond weight, trailed from the bottom of the yellow diamonds.
 The pair sold for $11,875.

 Of a similar aesthetic and in the same sale, was a diamond ring with a horizontally placed marquise-cut diamond.
 The stone weighed approximately 3.00 carats and was flanked by calibré-cut straight baguettes, within a satin-finished platinum mount.
 This piece sold for $8,125.

 At its core, Bulgari has been powered by innovation and admiration for the past, allowing the maison to occupy a status of timelessness.
 From impressive pieces of haute joaillerie to traditional inter-locking designs built for the workingwoman, Bulgari has remained at the forefront of innovation in jewelry making for well over a century.